 - 1. The display will prompt Sample?
 Press ENTER. with a Sample = xx entry box below. - 2.
-Press ZERO \cdots to capture an accurate zero reference. - 3.
+Press ZERO 📀 to capture an accurate zero reference. - 3.
 Add the desired number of sample pieces to the scale. - 4.
-If the displayed sample quantity is correct, press the ENTER key 💌.
-If the sample quantity is not correct, use the numeric keypad to enter the correct sample quantity and then press the ENTER key 🗐. - 5.
+Either accept the displayed sample quantity if it is correct, or use the numeric keypad to enter the correct number, and then press the ENTER key . - 5.
 The display will prompt Tare?
 Press ENTER. with an entry box below. - 6.
 Enter the known preset tare value of the container using the numeric keypad and then press the ENTER key .
 If the tare weight of the container is not known, simply press ENTER and the tare will be entered later in the sequence. - 7.
 The display will now show the piece count. - 8.
-In the case that the container tare value was not know and was not entered as a preset tare in step 6 above, remove any sample pieces from the scale and place the empty container on the scale.
-Press the TARE key to tare the container.
+In the case that the container tare value was not known and was not entered as a preset tare in step 6 above, remove any sample pieces from the scale and place the empty container on the scale.
+Press the TARE key for to tare the container.
 The display will now show zero pieces. - 9.
 As additional pieces are added to the scale, the count will increment.
 Place all pieces to be counted onto the scale. - 10.
-Press PRINT en to print the resulting count.
+Press PRINT 🕑 to print the resulting count.
 If Auto Print is enabled, the terminal will automatically trigger a demand output when it determines a no-motion condition. - 11.
 Remove the container from the scale and the display will show a piece count equivalent to the tare weight. - 12.
 If counting the same pieces again, place an empty container on the scale and press TARE (to tare to net zero.
-Additional pieces added to the container will be shown.
+Additional pieces added to the container will be shown. - 4.4.4.3.

-4.4.4.3.
 Count Out Sequence